-The Mountain Medicine Trail is a collection of destinations throughout Pocahontas, Randolph, and Tucker Counties in West Virginia that celebrate the woodland plants native to our West Virginia forests (or Appalachian forest botanicals).
-Destinations on the Trail offer visitors an opportunity to deepen their understanding of the cultural relevance and the economic and historical significance of Appalachian forest botanicals, and rich ecology of our forest ecosystems.
+The Mountain Medicine Trail (MMT) is a collection of destinations throughout Pocahontas, Randolph, and Tucker Counties in West Virginia that celebrate the woodland plants native to our West Virginia forests (also known as Appalachian forest botanicals).
+Destinations on the MMT offer visitors an opportunity to deepen their understanding of the cultural relevance and the economic and historical significance of Appalachian forest botanicals, and rich ecology of our forest ecosystems.

 We think of mountain medicine as an important component of our state’s history and our future.
 Mountain medicine commonly refers to the herbal and folk traditions of our region.
 The forests of Appalachia have long been a resource for plants prepared as food and medicine - plants including ramps, ginseng, goldenseal, and black cohosh, among many others.
-There is a long and rich heritage of collecting and cultivating these forest medicinals in West Virginia.
-This is a practice that continues to this day, though some plant’s uses have changed over time.
+For centuries, people have collected and used medicinal plants from the Appalachian forests.
+It is a practice that continues to this day in West Virginia, and we want to acknowledge the immense value of our forest pharmacy to those who call the these mountains their home.
+We also believe it’s important to recognize West Virginia's contributions supplying forest medicinals to meet the global demand for herbal products.

-In addition to the common concept of mountain medicine, we also like to think of these mountains as medicine.
+In addition to the above definition of mountain medicine, we also think of these mountains as medicine.
 Healthy forest ecosystems provide immense ecological benefits and offer opportunities for us to enjoy connection, relaxation, and recreation.

 The Mountain Medicine Trail supports local forest farmers who are cultivating forest medicinals as a way to reduce the demand for harvesting from wild populations.
 We are committed to advocating for responsibly sourcing native medicinal plants as part of a future-focused effort to continue to meet global demand for these products in a manner that encourages the healthy growth and maintenance of our forest ecosystems.
 We also believe the cultivation of forest medicinals by West Virginia landowners can support a renewable economy centered around the production of non-timber forest products (NTFPs) that provides meaningful income opportunities to rural landowners.